Jack Flag: Fictional character biography

-Jack and his brother, Drake, were members of Captain America's computer hotline network.
-Together, they created a citizen's patrol group in their hometown Sandhaven, Arizona.
-Several criminals attacked Drake; the attack left him unable to use his legs.
-After the attack, Jack and Drake discovered that the Serpent Society had infiltrated their hometown and they had attempted to contact the local authorities.
-They found that law enforcement had been bribed by the Society.
-Jack, unhappy with this information, began training in martial arts and weight lifting so that he could fight the Society on his own.
-He took on a disguise becoming Jack Flag, an identity which he thought would make Captain America proud.
+Jack and his brother, Drake, are members of Captain America's computer hotline network.
+Together, they create a citizen's patrol group in their hometown of Sandhaven, Arizona.
+Several criminals attack Drake, leaving him unable to use his legs.
+After the attack, Jack and Drake discover that the Serpent Society have infiltrated their hometown and attempt to contact the local authorities, only to learn that the Society has bribed them.
+Jack, unhappy with this information, begins training in martial arts and weight lifting so that he can fight the Society on his own.

-During a bank robbery, Jack intervened and stepped on Rock Python and Fer-de-Lance, members of the Serpent Society.
-Shortly after this, Jack attempted to infiltrate the Society, but King Cobra did not fully trust Jack.
-King Cobra sent Jack to steal a painting from Mister Hyde, who severely beat Jack.
-During the battle, Hyde's chemicals drenched Jack and he developed superhuman physical abilities.
-After receiving his new powers, Jack easily defeated Hyde and retrieved the painting.
-Before returning the painting to King Cobra, Jack contacted Captain America's hotline and informed them that the Society was in Sandhaven.
-Impressed that he was able to defeat Hyde, Cobra tried out Jack as a new King Cobra.
-While Jack was undercover with the Society, Captain America, and his protégé Free Spirit, showed up to aid Jack and defeat the Society.
-Jack followed Captain America and Free Spirit east, aiding them against ULTIMATUM, AIM, and Madcap.
-When Captain America believed he was dying, he charged Jac, Free Spirit, Fabian Stankowicz, and Zach Moonhunter with maintaining his hotline.
+During a bank robbery, Jack intervenes and battles Rock Python and Fer-de-Lance, members of the Serpent Society.
+Shortly after this, Jack attempts to infiltrate the Society, but King Cobra does not fully trust Jack.
+King Cobra sends Jack to steal a painting from Mister Hyde, who severely beats Jack.
+During the battle, Jack is drenched in Hyde's chemicals and develops superhuman physical abilities.
+Jack easily defeats Hyde and retrieves the painting.
+Before returning the painting to King Cobra, Jack contacts Captain America's hotline and informs them that the Society is in Sandhaven, allowing them to stop the Society.

 Civil War

 During the Civil War storyline, Jack Flag is shown to be living a civilian life with his girlfriend Lucy in Cleveland, Ohio, but refuses to either register or throw out his suit and weapons on the basis of the Superhuman Registration Act being "un-American".
 Growing frustrated with the police's slow response and lack of action about crime in his area, Flag intervenes when a woman is attacked outside his apartment building.
-Because of this, he is targeted by the Thunderbolts for violating the Superhuman Registration Act.
-Flag subdues the Thunderbolts, but is stabbed in the spine by Bullseye and paralyzed before being taken into custody.
+Because of this, Flag is targeted by the Thunderbolts and arrested for violating the Superhuman Registration Act.
+He is attacked by Bullseye, leaving him paralyzed.
+Flag escapes prison with the Guardians of the Galaxy and joins the group during the "War of Kings" storyline.